-Which medicines interact negatively with the progesterone-only pill?
+Which medicines interact negatively with the progestogen-only pill?

-Some medicines should not be taken with the progesterone-only pill, so you should always inform your doctor about any other medicines you are taking before seeking a prescription.
+Some medicines should not be taken with the progestogen-only pill, so you should always inform your doctor about any other medicines you are taking before seeking a prescription.
 These include:

 - the antibiotics rifampicin and rifabutin